yyq83/DR-method-evaluation/Snakemake/README.md

 ## How to use
 We use two methods HGIMC and BNNR as examples.

-1. If you only want to get the prediction results and scalability (time and memory peak consumption) of the method on the specified dataset, run the command:
+1. If you only want to get the prediction results and scalability (time and memory peak consumption) of the method on the specified dataset, run the command(rule run_method_pre):
 ~~~~
 snakemake -j 1 {outdir}/{method}_{dataset}.csv
 ~~~~